PyWoody/S3StreamingTransfer/README.md

 ## S3StreamingTransfer
-A simple class to allow fileobj like streaming uploads to S3 buckets without needing to write to disk.
+A simple class to allow fileobj like streaming uploads to S3 buckets from memory without needing to write to disk.

 ### Example Usage